halcyonseeker/halcyonseeker/README.md

 - ⚡ Fun fact: ...
 -->

-For a full bio, contact information, and CV, see my website: https://thalia.srht.site (ulthar.xyz is temporarily down).
+For a full bio, contact information, and CV, see my website: https://ulthar.xyz.

 You can reach me via email at `ymir` **@** `ulthar.xyz`